-Gap Description Reasoning Recommendation 4 Lack of clarity in roles & responsibilities in departments where both campus and District departments support a function Lack of clarity in roles and responsibilities for functions between campus and District staff in areas with both campus and District departments (i.e. Financial Aid, Admissions & Records) Staff express concerns that students do not know who to contact for support with shared functions Multiple departments are performing similar functions at the District and campuses Examine current structure of departments at both District and campuses and optimize the structure to best support students and eliminate duplicate effort Clearly define roles and responsibilities of the similar departments at District and campus and clearly communicate this to students and staff
+Lack of clarity in roles & responsibilities in departments where both campus and District departments support a function Lack of clarity in roles and responsibilities for functions between campus and District staff in areas with both campus and District departments (i.e. Financial Aid, Admissions & Records) Staff express concerns that students do not know who to contact for support with shared functions Multiple departments are performing similar Gap Description Reasoning Recommendation functions at the District and campuses 4 Lack of clarity in roles & responsibilities in departments where both campus and District departments support a function Lack of clarity in roles and responsibilities for functions between campus and District staff in areas with both campus and District departments (i.e. Financial Aid, Admissions & Records) Staff express concerns that students do not know who to contact for support with shared functions Multiple departments are performing similar functions at the District and campuses Examine current structure of departments at both District and campuses and optimize the structure to best support students and eliminate duplicate effort Clearly define roles and responsibilities of the similar departments at District and campus and clearly communicate this to students and staff

-Gap Description Reasoning Recommendation 5 Management and coordination of data is not formalized; no Data Governance policy Lack of trust in the data Data Quality is not a priority for the institution See Diagram 1 End users report a lack of trust in the data because they do not have an opportunity to validate the data they produce before it is reported Users not required to take responsibility for their own data; lack of clarity in roles and responsibilities regarding data collection and processing There is no audit function prior to MIS submission in most departments; departments report that they do not see the MIS data until after the term is over in the form of error reports and data mart results Users report data mart outcomes do not match department collected data resulting in possible lost funding opportunities No formal coordination of data/processes across all departments District IR is currently responsible for all reporting activities Departments question the need to maintain the data if funding is not affected (i.e. SSSP) Enrollment records often have a grade reported of "XX" Develop and implement a Data Governance policy and structure Create district data quality analyst function for coordination of state reporting, federal reporting, and ad-hoc internal reporting Emphasize the importance of the data collection, reporting and analysis functions across the District by educating all those involved in these processes on the importance of data collection and reporting Involve users in all aspects of data collection, validation, and reporting End users should be performing data validation prior to submission of data using audit reports designed for each functional area
+Gap Description Reasoning Recommendation 5 Gap Description Management and coordination of data is not formalized; no Data Governance policy Lack of trust in the data Data Quality is not a priority for the institution See Diagram 1 Reasoning End users report a lack of trust in the data because they do not have an opportunity to validate the data they produce before it is reported Users not required to take responsibility for their own data; lack of clarity in roles and responsibilities regarding data collection and processing There is no audit function prior to MIS submission in most departments; departments report that they do not see the MIS data until after the term is over in the form of error reports and data mart results Users report data mart outcomes do not RecommendationDevelop and implement a Data Governance policy and structureCreate district data quality analyst function for coordination of state reporting, federal reporting, and ad-hoc internal reportingEmphasize the importance of the data collection, reporting and analysis functions across the District by educating all those involved in these processes on the importance of data collection and reportingInvolve users in all aspects of data collection, Osers report data mart outcomes do not match department collected data resulting in possible lost funding opportunities No formal coordination of data/processes across all departments District IR is currently responsible for all reporting activities Departments question the need to maintain the data if funding is not affected (i.e. SSSP) Enrollment records often have a grade reported of "XX" validation, and reporting End users should be performing data validation prior to submission of data using audit reports designed for each functional area